EnlighterJS/Plugin.WordPress/docs/FAQ.md

 ## Frequently Asked Questions ##

+### Autooptimize compatibility settings ###
+To use Enlighter together with **autooptimize** it's required to exclude the Enlighter resources from autooptimize (EnlighterJS is already optimized!)
+Goto `Settings / Autooptimize / Javascript options / Exclude scripts from Autoptimize` and add `enlighter/resources/` to the end of the comma separated list.

 ### Can i use Enlighter togehter with Crayon ? ###
 No, you can't use Enlighter together with the Crayon Syntax highlighter because it may take over the Enlighter elements.